mathiesonlab/pg-gan-mosquito/README.md

 The created environments can be found in the environments folder. tf_env_requirements.txt is used for deep learning related processes such as pg_gan.py and demographic_selection_oop.py. pg-gan_env.yml is used for creating summary statistics plots, ABC rejection analysis and other utility functions.

 ## Demographic models
 There are currently two demographic models implemented in pg_gan_mosquito, which models the potential demographic model between the GNB-BFA_gamb populations.
-The parameter spaces for respective demographic parameters are based off dadi models from [Genetic diversity of the African malaria vector Anopheles gambiae](https://www.nature.com/articles/nature24995#MOESM1).
-. (see https://github.com/mathiesonlab/pg-gan for information about adding your own model).
+The parameter spaces for respective demographic parameters are based off dadi models from [Genetic diversity of the African malaria vector Anopheles gambiae](https://www.nature.com/articles/nature24995#MOESM1). (see https://github.com/mathiesonlab/pg-gan for information about adding your own model).
 Use the -m flag to specify the model (required parameter).

+## Schematic diagram for demographic inference and model selection